The CREST Paradigm

 Jesus committed time to his disciples.
 Life-long transformation does not usually happen over a weekend seminar.
 CREST invests in people’s lives over a succession of year-long journeys, enabling permanent behavioural changes.

-Clustered, Relational, Experiential, Spiritual, over Time – C R E S T
+Collaborative, Relational, Experiential, Spiritual, over Time – C R E S T

 Leadership effectiveness is not automatic.
 By bringing conditions around people that nurture leadership development, CREST cultivates an environment around leaders that enables them to flourish.